Chronic lymphocytic leukaemia (CLL) risks and causes

 You can view and print the quick guides for all the pages in the About CLL section.

 In total, counting all types, there are around 8,600 cases of leukaemia diagnosed in the UK each year.
-Just over 3,200 of these are chronic lymphocytic leukaemia.
+Around 3,200 of these are chronic lymphocytic leukaemia.
 CLL is by far the most common type of chronic (slowly developing) leukaemia.

-It is much more common to get CLL if you are older.
-It is more common in people over 60 and is very rare under 40.
+CLL is more common in people over 60 and is very rare in people under 40.
 Men are more likely to develop CLL than women.
 We don't know why that is.

 Although leukaemia is the most common type of childhood cancer, leukaemia in children is nearly always acute leukaemia – either acute myeloid leukaemia or acute lymphoblastic leukaemia.
 Chronic leukaemia is very rare in children.